Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia

 \section{Results}

-This section evaluates the new CP model on a real-world paratransit case study in Savannah, Georgia.
-Performance is compared both to the current practice at Chatham Area Transit (CAT) and to the state-of-the-art algorithm by \cite{lu2024boosting}, denoted as ``\emph{\citeauthor{lu2024boosting}}''.
+This section evaluates the new CP model on a real-world paratransit case study in Savannah.
+Performance is compared both to the current practice at CAT and to the recently proposed algorithm by \cite{lu2024boosting}.
 It also examines how the acceleration technique introduced in the methodology section benefits the search, and quantifies the value of allowing fully flexible driver shifts that are not restricted to start at the top of the hour.
-The analysis will be presented through Tables~\ref{table:sota}-\ref{table:flex}, which all have a similar structure.
-The \textit{Day} column denotes the calendar date of each instance; \textit{Vehicles} indicates the fleet size used by the \emph{\citeauthor{lu2024boosting}} baseline (matched to \cite{lu2024boosting} to ensure a fair comparison); \textit{Requests} gives the total number of trip requests; \textit{Served} reports the number of requests fulfilled by each algorithm; and \textit{Time} records the CPU time in seconds used to obtain each solution.
+The analysis will be presented through Tables~\ref{table:sota}-\ref{table:acceleration}, which all have a similar structure.
+The \textit{Day} column denotes the calendar date of each instance; \textit{Vehicles} indicates the fleet size used by the \cite{lu2024boosting} baseline (matched to ensure a fair comparison); \textit{Requests} gives the total number of trip requests; \textit{Served} reports the number of requests fulfilled by each algorithm; and \textit{Time} records the CPU time in seconds used to obtain each solution.
 Note that the CP model is configured to continue searching until the time limit, and thus always uses exactly 1,800 seconds.
 Because the OR-Tools routing solver is used here as a heuristic local-search procedure, it does not return a meaningful optimality gap for these runs; the reported served counts correspond to the best incumbent found within the time limit.